hipe/tmx/lib/skylab/git-viz/doc/issues/018-the-system-call-fixtures-server.md

 be usedful to several concerns, including some that run under rubninius. hence this core.rb looks a lot different because it can't load its sibling nodes outright, nodes that do not yet target rbx.
+## :#introduction

+this is one of the most ridiculous tangents we've indulged on in a very long time. we went off to jupiter and turned around, and here we are stopped at saturn and working our way back to earth, with the intention of going back to jupiter again. we intend to draw this out to its logically extreme culmination, but we have decided to do so iteratively for the usual reasons (it makes a nice story, it builds a better foundation, and we learn it better this way).

+for now, this is a quick & dirty proof of concept to get us famliiar with:
+  • the idea of having a long running process at all (feature [#019])
+  • possibly mucking with different rubies talking to each other on the same system, just for the lols (and for the threads, only where we need them) (yes this is ridiculous, and is feature [#020])
+  • see if we can "rainbow kick" a server ("rainbow kick" is the name we made up for the ides of a client starting a server herself if one hasn't been started yet, via a fork & exec omg.) (feature [#021])
+  • see if we can give the server a heartbeat it listens to and an automatic shutdown after some timeout (feature [#022]).
+  • be forwarned: we plan on using 'sleep' to create artificial latency. this is the kind of wicked game we are playing with ourself.

+## :#module-graph-duping

+the above module graph is what it is for both consistencey and because we need some namespace to put all our stuff in and we may not trample any namespace (especially the topmost one) that doesn't "belong" to us, and this is always the way we (and i mean "we") solve this problem in ruby, is to make the module names and file names isomorph (at times only vaguely).

+but the main point here is that the above modules are in one sense the "same" as the modules with the same names that appear elsewhere and in another sense they are distinct - because we insist that this client will be run in its own process, we actively create the modules (as opposed to passively creating them with the 'module' keyword) which will have intentionally dire effects if this file is loaded "on top" of any other. it's designed to fail loudly so that we must reconsider our design immediately in such an event.

+# :#the-fields-of-a-record-command

+the response from our "fixture server" back to the caller will be a semi- structured iambic statement. these are sort of freeform, and may require knowlege of the grammar from the caller's end to un-marshall this, if she wants something other than a sequence of strings. but we generally find it to be a nice balance: enconding and unencoding JSON is overkill at this point, but a fixed-field "CSV"-style row will be too rigid. iambic statements let us do interesting things with how we write handlers. and if the caller choses to ignore the response, it still looks pretty.

+so, the "iambic statement" for a single command will consist of five (5) "business" fields in addition to any channel info we put in the leading fields (likely we will have something like a 2-term header 'payload', 'command' to tell the caller the channel and the shape of this statement.)

+they are (but in no particular order, because the rest will be iambic key-value pairs):

+1) the command to execute as a shell-escaped string. (it is stored and returned this way only out of conveninece. sometimes it would be nicer to have it as an array instead, but Shellwords works well enough.)

+2) zero or one relative path to execute the command from. the relative path will have the above head fragment stripped from it; the head fragment being a path prefix in the request we haven't documented yet.

+3) the file to write any stdout to (more below about this).

+4) the file to write any stderr to (more below about this).

+5) the expected exitstatus result from this system command (more below).

+when the fields for stdout and stderr are empty variously, it is an indication from the manifest to the system agent that no such output is expected, under penalty of fatal error. when such a path is provided and there is no output on that stream from that actual command, a notice will be issued and a blank file will be written. the reasoning for this will be explained below.

+if an exit-status is provided from the manfest API it must be a positive integer (maybe negative?). the way the manifest API may indicate that a zero exitstatus is expected is by sending the empty string (i.e nothing/blank/nil) for this field. (because this is expected to be most common exit code for general use of this, we make it a forcible default: the way you specify it is by not specifying anything, and that is the only way you can specify it.

+like with unexpected stdout and stderr, when the first exitstatus is encountered that does not match what the API expects, further action is ceased and a fatal error is issued. if the manifest does not yet know what the exitstatus will be from a command (which is half the reason we are constructing this castle), the manifest may provide the question-mark character and the resultant actual exitstatus integer will be emitted as an info statement from the build script.

+(actually the following strings are all considered "question marks:"
+"?", "???", "(what is it?)". i can't remember exactly what the pattern is but it was desiged to cover strings like those.)

+## why all the ruckus?

+the reason for this delicate dance is twofold: 1) this "system adapter" of the troika may not write back to the manifest. that's just not how it works in this family (for now). it's much less ridiculous if all this thing is doing is writing files that are just redirected output, and issuing notices about a piddly little integer.

+2) when what is expected differs from what actually occurs on the system, this is considered a showstopper, and given 1), we must literally stop the
+show:

+the entire first and last point of this whole circus is to get a byte-per-byte spot-on representation of what a particular system does in response to commands (along these three relatively narrow axis). to have incomplete or inaccurate data dumps in your manifest will do more harm than good, so we fail as early as possible.

+to prevent the troika "recording session" from ever aborting halfway through, in your manifest for the particular commands in question you can indicate filenames for stdout and stderr both, and provide a '?' for the exitstatus, which are the safe, catch-all choices that will issue notices as approriate.

+then after the command is performed and responses are variously announced and/or written to disk, you can go back and write in the exit code in the manifest, and remove empty files and their corresponding filenames from the manifest. then if you re-perform the same command again, you should (assuming normalization is working where relevant), get the same behavior from the peformance that you have saved in your manifest, and hopefully the troika system will report as much.